NickJT/mqtt/docs/mqtt-docs/docs/mqtt-Router.md

 use router.subscribe() because we don't want subscriber to send a another subscription request to the Broker.
 Note - this section is synchronous so we know that the new subscriber is in the subscriber map before we call router.route().
-Keep this in mind when chaning this function.
+Keep this in mind when changing this function.
 TODO - We need to remove this local only subscriber from the maps at some point in the cleanup process